 Nepal – Everest Circuit (Everest Base Camp, Gokyo Lakes and Cho La Pass)

 The Everest Base Camp trek in Nepal is one of the most popular trekking routes in the Himalayas and is visited by thousands of trekkers each year.
-The trek has become an achievable goal for people from all walks of life who want a glimpse of the world’s highest peak.
+The trek has become a trekking destination goal for people from all walks of life who want a glimpse of the world’s highest peak.

 Cho La Pass